How to find the best Risk and Reward ratio in FX

 Let's discuss two scenarios to better understand how to select risk to reward ratio for our trades:

-Scenario 2: Let's say you are trading a trading setup that has 60% success rate.
+Scenario 2: Let's say you are trading a trading setup that has a 60% success rate.
 In other words, on average, 6 out of 10 trades close in profits.
-In this case, you can use 1:1 risk to reward ratio and still make money in the long run.
+In this case, you can use a 1:1 risk to reward ratio and still make money in the long run.

 How to spot risks and rewards

-It's not recommended to open trading positions when you do not see a Stop Loss targets.
-However, this in not so obvious in the case of profits.
+It's not recommended to open trading positions when you do not see Stop Loss targets.
+However, this is not so obvious in the case of profits.
 Often, trading patterns give traders entry signals, well-defined stop loss targets but not clear profit targets.
 This is especially true for trend trading patterns and indicators.
 When you join a strong trend, would you exit whenever you reach the profit target, just because your risk to reward ratio says so?
 Of course not.
 A professional trader would ride a strong trend instead of simply exiting.
 It's justified to open some trades that do not show clear profit targets.
 In general, these setups give traders general expression and most patterns offer greater than 1:1 risk/reward ratios.

 Reasons to modify R/R targets after entering a trade